hinaloe/non-cache-ppp/readme.txt

 Disable cache when show public post preview post

 == Description ==

+> You no longer have to use this plugin because it was merged to [PPP plugin](https://ja.wordpress.org/plugins/public-post-preview/) at v2.6.0.

 This plugin send `Cache-Control: no-cache, must-revalidate` header when show [public-post-preview](https://wordpress.org/plugins/public-post-preview/) post.